Double sampling for informatively missing data in electronic health record-based comparative effectiveness research: Introduction

 \section{Introduction}

-Missing data is a well-studied problem in the statistical literature, with researchers having a vast array of statistical methods at their disposal.
-Of these methods, the large majority adopt the missing at random (MAR) assumption \citep{rubin1976}, in which the probability that data are missing is assumed to depend only on observed data.
-While methods have been proposed towards estimation of a range of parameters under alternative sets of assumptions \citep{miao2016, malinsky2020}, in practice the most commonly used methods assume MAR, and implement inverse-probability weighting (IPW) \citep{seaman2013}, multiple imputation \citep{rubin2004}, or doubly-robust methods \citep{robins1994, tsiatis2007}.
-In settings where investigators believe that MAR may not plausibly hold, the usual recommended course of action is to conduct a sensitivity analysis (e.g., see \citet{robins2000}), or to estimate bounds on the parameters of interest (e.g., see \citet{manski1990}).
-We refer to \citet{daniels2008} and \citet{molenberghs2014} for a review of parametric and semiparametric methods for missing data, including sensitivity analyses.
+Missing data is a well-studied problem, with researchers having a vast array of statistical methods at their disposal including inverse-probability weighting (IPW) \citep{seaman2013}, multiple imputation \citep{rubin2004}, and doubly-robust methods \citep{robins1994, tsiatis2007}.
+For the majority of these, the missing at random (MAR) assumption \citep{rubin1976} is, in one way or another, invoked.
+For settings where the MAR assumption is not viewed as plausible, methods exist based on alternative sets of identifying assumptions \citep[e.g., ][]{malinsky2020}, availability of an instrumental variable \citep[e.g., ][]{sun2018b} or a ``shadow variable'' \citep[e.g., ][]{miao2016}, sensitivity analyses \citep[e.g., ][]{robins2000} and the estimation of bounds \citep[e.g., ][]{manski1990}.
+Interestingly, common to all of these methods is that they approach the task of dealing with missing data as a \textit{post-hoc} challenge, that is with an exclusive focus on methods for the data at-hand.

-Common to all of these methods is that they approach the task of dealing with missing data as a post-hoc challenge, with an exclusive focus on analysis methods for the data at-hand.
-An alternative philosophy is to engage in additional data collection, to be referred to as \textit{double-sampling}, specifically towards collecting data that can either inform the plausibility of assumptions or be used in an analysis to mitigate bias, or both.
-Such a philosophy is common when the task is to control confounding bias (e.g. case-control studies \citep{borgan2018}) or when concern relates to measurement error and/or missclassification \citep{chatterjee2002, carroll2006, amorim2021}.
-In the context of missing data, however, this philosophy seems to have been underexplored with exceptions including the use of additional data collection to: address non-response in the survey-sampling literature \citep{hansen1946, elliott2000, guan2018, miao2021}; resolve potentially informative loss-to-follow-up in studies for which the endpoint is a time-to-event outcome \citep{frangakis2001, an2009, geng2010, geng2012, qian2019}; and, improve nonparametric bounds on treatment effects when outcomes are missing in randomized trials \citep{aronow2015, coppock2017}.
-A general treatment of double sampling for missing data, or more generally coarsened data \citep{heitjan1991}, is lacking, as is the development of methods for settings where the MAR assumption is most tenuous.
-However, this perspective has not, to the best of our knowledge, been developed as of yet.
+An alternative strategy is to engage in additional data collection, referred to in this paper as \textit{double-sampling}, specifically to obtain information that could either inform the plausibility of missingness assumptions or be used in an analysis to mitigate bias, or both.
+Such a strategy is common when addressing confounding \citep{borgan2018} and measurement error and/or missclassification \citep{carroll2006, amorim2021}, but seems to have been under-explored as a strategy for addressing missing data, \citep{hansen1946, frangakis2001, guan2018, miao2021}.
+Moreover, a general treatment of double sampling for missing data, or more generally coarsened data \citep{heitjan1991}, in the context of causal inference has not been developed.